Fulbright Grants for English Teaching Assistantships

 The Fulbright U.S. Student Program aims to increase mutual understanding between the peoples of the United States and other countries through the exchange of persons, knowledge and skills.

-In most cases, an English Teaching Assistantship (ETA) places a Fulbrighter in a classroom abroad to provide assistance to teachers of English to non-native English-speakers.
-English Teaching Assistants help teach English language while serving as cultural ambassadors for U.S. culture.
+In most cases, an English Teaching Assistantship (ETA) places a Fulbrighter in an educational institution abroad to provide assistance to teachers of English to non-native English-speakers.
+English Teaching Assistants help teach the English language while serving as cultural ambassadors for U.S. culture.
 (The age and academic level of classroom students varies by country, ranging from kindergarten to university level.)

-At the same time, U.S. participants are encouraged to conduct community work, gain from intensive cross-cultural interactions, and possibly increase their own language skills and knowledge of the host country.
+At the same time, ETAs are engaged in their local communities, build relationships from intensive cross-cultural interactions, and increase their own local language skills and knowledge of their host country.

 Applicants for English Teaching Assistantships can apply to only one country.
 Consult this table for details on specific country requirements and numbers of awards.